+The majority of the funding in the Netherlands and the USA is based on donations through the City Swims in Amsterdam (ACS) and New York (NACS, first edition) respectively.
+Other countries, such as Belgium, UK, Spain are in contact with the board of the City Swims to start up their own swim locally.
 The UK had their first swim in London September 2017.
 Special contributions were made by several foundations (MNDA, FUNDELA, Suna And Kiraç Foundation), by anonymous donors, through personal campaigns ('Als het licht uitgaat', 'Km solidarios Serra de Tramuntana', 'de Peramides a Veleros', 'El gran reto de Jorge Abarca', 'Mi penultimo reto por la ELA' 'Mary Bucles por un mundo sin ELA') and other very successful (sports) events such as the Good Run in Ireland.
 August has been announced to be internationally the month of the IceBucketChallenge.
 Various new local initiatives were welcomed and supported by the local ALS foundations and contributed to the increase in funds over this year in a lot of the countries.

-Number of samples sequenced: By the end of 2018, Project MinE will have assembled an impressive number of WGS profiles with appreciable power in a relatively short time period.
-End December a total number of almost 9,000 WGS profiles were present as actual profiles; see Table 1 indicated as 'MinE').
+Number of samples sequenced: By the end of 2019, Project MinE will have assembled an impressive number of WGS profiles with appreciable power in a relatively short time period.
+End December a total number of 10,398 WGS profiles were present as actual profiles (see Table 1).
 These samples were sequenced through sequence provider Illumina (San Diego, USA).
-An additional 1370 profiles as stated under 'missing' in Table 1 are currently being processed and expected to be available in 2019.
-Therewith the total number of WGS 'MinE' profiles will increase towards a 10,000.
+The blood epigenetic data of these samples was completed in 2019 as well.
+Illumina had made errors in processing a subset of these arrays in the years prior, as it turned out while completing this dataset in 2019.
+Illumina offered to redo those samples and these reruns have finished satisfactorily (2,000 samples).
+Primary methylation analyses will be finished in 2020.